 Automated External Defibrillator (AED) is the temporary aid provided with the help of an electronic device to a sick or injured person until medical treatment can be provided.
 It generally consists of series of simple, life-saving medical techniques that a non-doctor or lay person can be trained to perform with minimal equipment.

-CPR and AED training consists of two different life-saving methods.
+FIRST AID, CPR and AED training consists of two different life-saving methods.
 CPR involves chest compressions and rescue breathing to sustain a victim until help arrives.
 An AED is an automated external defibrillator: This device sends an electric shock to a victim to restore a heartbeat.
 If a victim’s heart stops beating, seconds are precious.
 Optimally, CPR or AED use should begin within three to five minutes of the person’s collapse.
 Emergency personnel won’t make it to the victim within this time, which is why trained bystanders are so important for saving lives.

 Situations may arise when you come across someone whose breathing or heart has stopped.
 Immediate action with CPR is the most effective way to save that individual, as an ambulance may not arrive for minutes.
 Providing CPR could mean the difference between life and death for someone who's unconscious.